ashafaei/OD-test/docs/code_organization.md

             - `AbstractMethodInterface` is the method interfae that each method must implement.
 You can read more about it in [Important Classes](#important-classes).
             - `AbstractModelWrapper` is the wrapper class used to abstract away the underlying model used in the operations.
 You do not have to use it for your own methods, but it should simplify some of the tasks.
             - `<method_name>.py` the implementation of each method.
 All the classes implement the `AbstractMethodInterface`.
+    - **workspace** contains every result and output of the framework.
+You must set up the project for this folder to appear.
+        - **datasets** will be where all the downloaded datasets are stored.
+        - **env** will containt the virtual environment within which the code would work.
+        - **visdom** is the default visdom home.
+        - **experiments** is the location of all the experiments.
+            - **model_ref** is where the reference models will be stored.
+            - `<exp-name>` will be the home directory to each experiment.

 ## Global Variables
 There are a few global variables that we use throughout the project.
 You can examine [global_vars.py](../global_vars.py) to get an idea.
 In this file, we include the list of the available **datasets**, **network architectures**, and **methods** to be used.
 If you wish to add a new dataset, network architecture, or method you must remember to add the necessary information in the `global_vars.py`.